SummersSNHU/SummersSNHU.github.io/README.md

 # Introduction
   My name is Ryan Summers.
-This is an eProtfolio that was developed as a final project for my bachelor’s degree at Southern New Hampshire University.
-It contains three separate projects I worked on throughout my course work.
-All three projects have been enhanced to meet the five specific course outcomes.
+In May 2022 I started working towards a Bachelor of Science in Computer Science at Southern New Hampshire University.
+It is now April 2025, and I have created this ePortfolio as a final project for my Computer Science Capstone course.
+It is a collection of some of the different projects I worked on while in school.
+These projects have been enhanced since I innitially created them.
+The enchancements where made to meet five specific course outcomes.
 These outcomes are:

   1. Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science
   2. Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts
   3. Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices